 I expected the novel to centre around an unpicking of Roy’s conviction but interestingly, this wasn’t the case at all.
 We are told Roy is innocent and this isn’t really called into question at any point in the book.
 Roy’s wrongful conviction becomes little more than a backdrop for the characters and their relationships with each other.
 Jones largely focuses on the latter, perhaps implying that the wrongful conviction of Black men isn’t unusual enough to warrant a story of its own.
 The relationship between Roy, Celestial and their good friend Andre, becomes the complicated heart of the novel and Tayari builds and unravels the tension between them in unexpected ways.

-Although I would say this is a beautifully written book, I somehow didn’t feel very invested in the characters and at times, I felt a little indifferent towards their plight.
+Although I would say this is a beautifully written book, I didn’t always feel very invested in the characters.
 I am interested to know if any other readers felt the same?

 Do read if: you’re up for a real-life, well-written, messy relationship story.